AM311/Cybersecurity_Report/home.md

 	The response is very verbose; the two major results are shown below:
 	 - The account `DomainAdmin` joins the group `DomainAdmins`, so it seems to be a good target;
-	 - The account `DNSoperator`
+	 - The account `DNSoperator` joins the group `DnsAdmins` and can access only the machine named `SERVERDNS`;

 	![Accounts details](https://github.com/AM311/Cybersecurity_Report/blob/main/img/accountsLDAP.png?raw=true)

-common name e non UID
-	==MOSTRARE GRUPPI --> ACCOUNT NON È ADMIN==
+	All these information could be useful later.

  3. **List accounts which do not require Kerberos pre-authentication**:
-As first attempt, we ask the DomainController the list of all accounts that can authenticate via Kerberos without pre-authentication: hopefully, we will find a `DomainAdmins` account.
+As first attempt, we ask the DomainController to list all the accounts that can authenticate via Kerberos without pre-authentication: hopefully, we will find a `DomainAdmins` account.

 	For doing this, we run a predefined LDAP query to the DC from our legitimate account, using the following command:

     `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00!`

     As shown below, there are two domain accounts that soddisfy the requests.
-    We will focus our efforts on `DNSoperator` since, as the name states, it will probably be authorized to operate on the **DNS/File Server**.
+    We will focus our efforts on `DNSoperator` since, as we have seen, it will probably be authorized to operate on the **DNS/File Server**.

 	![Accounts that does not require pre-auth](https://github.com/AM311/Cybersecurity_Report/blob/main/img/noKerbPreAuth.png?raw=true)